 When she’s hammering out a paper or other project, there should be none of this electronic interruption until she’s finished, and for good reason.
 Setting aside these distractions is sort of like hanging an e-version of the “do not disturb” sign.
 And now I’m going to become very unpopular with your teen—and so will you, if you take my advice!

 Unplug the Internet cable during her computer time and turn off her cell phone, if she has one.

 Yes, unplug.
 She may not appreciate it, but you’ll do your teen a favor to limit social network time.This will make it impossible to go online or get interrupted by a text message while she’s working on an essay or report.
 If she needs to do research online, have her separate the research process from the writing process.
 Let her work online . . . and then simply unplug the cable when her research is complete.

 What’s the Big Deal?

-When your student tries to work at the computer while chatting with friends via instant message and e-mail, she loses the ability to focus and concentrate.
+When your student tries to do schoolwork while catching up on Instagram or texting with friends, she loses the ability to focus and concentrate.
 As a result, the quality of her work suffers.
 In addition, she’ll require more time to finish the project.
 For one, the interruptions themselves take time.
 But more importantly, these breaks—no matter how short in duration—require her to keep refocusing when she finally returns to the task at hand.